MnojS/MnojS/README.md

 # YooooooooHooooooooooo
-### Hello there people did you had a look at my repo and if you like any one of them please stare them and show some love😁❣️
+### Hello there people on the Internet!
+Did you had a look to my repos too? and if you did ..
+Thank You! 😁❣️